Back to All Events

 Trade-Up by Paul Gazzola

 A performance about the relationship between value and trade.
 What constitutes equal value in the exchange of an object for another.
-What can you get for a dollar?
 As part of the Gold Coin Series.
+Audience traded items and their stories through Paul, from a single cat hair to stamps, gloves, jewellery and much more.

 Paul Gazzola’s interdisciplinary practice explores the intersection between actions, objects and ideas.
 His solo and collectively created outcomes, relocate the familiar elements of everyday life into conceptually based performances works for stages, galleries and site-specific settings.